 Dental implants are our most reliable form of teeth replacement.
 Because of their very nature, dental implants are strong and long-lasting.
 If you are considering dental implants, but wonder if having to undergo a bone grafting procedure is worth it – don’t worry.
 A bone graft is a fairly simple procedure and will allow you to reap all of the benefits of implants.
 Below are just some of the ways dental implants will improve your quality of life:

 If you are considering dental implants and know you will need a dental bone graft, understand that we can help make you comfortable during the procedure.
 We offer three levels of dental sedation that we use regularly to help our patients relax and feel at ease during treatment.
-These three levels of sedation are nitrous oxide, oral sedation, and IV sedation.
-Nitrous oxide sedation probably would not be a good solution for oral surgery, but it is great for helping nervous patients relax during less complicated procedures.
+These three levels of sedation are inhaled, oral, and IV sedation.
+Inhaled sedation probably would not be a good solution for oral surgery, but it is great for helping nervous patients relax during less complicated procedures.
 Oral sedation, a medication that allows the patient to feel very comfortable and possibly even drowsy, and IV sedation, a substance that creates a sleep-like state, might work well for oral bone grafting and implant placement.
 It will ultimately be up to you and your doctor to determine which method of sedation is right for your situation.

 Make an Appointment